davidjb/technicolor-tg799vac-hacks/README.md

 The following packages from
 <https://archive.openwrt.org/chaos_calmer/15.05.1/brcm63xx/generic/packages/packages/>
 have been confirmed to work on this device.
-Most others should work, but some may conflict with existing packages.
+Most others should work, but some may conflict with existing packages or files on the device.

+* `openssh-client`
+* `openssh-client-utils`
+* `openssh-keygen`
 * `openssh-sftp-client`
 * `unzip`

+Various backup copies of packages can be found in the `pkg/` directory in this repository.

 ### VDSL2 Introspection